dirtyyuka/grpc-metrics-aggregator/README.md

 }
 ```

 2. Run the test.
-This repository includes a specialized JUnit sterss test that simulates a high-load environment using ScheduledExecutorService.
+This repository includes a specialized JUnit stress test that simulates a high-load environment using ScheduledExecutorService.

 ```java
 @Test